*South Pas Back Then

 The photo was taken from an Internet search - posted by a patron

-A buddy and I knew an older SPHS teenager that worked the night shift at Taco Treat.
+A buddy and I knew an older SPHS teenager who worked the night shift at Taco Treat.
 One day this teenager offered us free food if we took out the trash and washed down the parking lot at Taco Treat.
 After several nights of work for free burritos, we realized if we didn't show, our free burritos were going in the trash at the end of his shift.

 Years later and after Taco Treat closed in South Pasadena, I realized what made Taco Treat so special.
 It was not the deep-fried bean burritos with melted cheese in the middle.
-It was the incredible tasting hot sauce!
+It was the incredible-tasting hot sauce!

 A couple of years ago I was at a Boy Scout campout in Lacy Park with my kid.
 I met another dad who had graduated from SPHS.
 Taco Treat came up in our conversation and he told me of a sister Taco Treat that was still open on Live Oak Ave. in Arcadia.